orgua/shepherd_v2_planning/12_concept_shepherd_meeting_notes.rst

     - embedded amd platform (v2000)
         - pro: compute-power, relatively cheap (>= 200€), fast ethernet, x86-64
         - con: real-time not out of the box, low gpio-count
+- slow software controlled GPIO could be a disadvantage
+    - sensor and actuator control can have tight timing constraints
+    - BBone PRU can also take control over gpio (but this is static / boot time decision)
+- observer should always have control over target-reset
+    - shepherd can control soft-reset over jtag/swd
+    - shepherd can cut power and power-cycle target
+    - add resistor bridge just for safety

 Web
 ---